« ♥ Previous post | Next post ♥ »

 - Snacks… delicious sweets 🙂

-I recommend this book “The Nordic Diet: Using Local and Organic Food to Promote a Healthy Lifestyle” by Trina Hahnemann – I read the book as it promotes organic and local.
+I recommend the book “The Nordic Diet: Using Local and Organic Food to Promote a Healthy Lifestyle” by Trina Hahnemann – I read the book as it promotes organic and local.

 The bottom line for this Nordic best diet foods

-Lots of carbs, lower fat, lots of veggies, close to what my wife and I are doing today with no large positive impact.
-Not a get thin quick solution even though is sounds healthy.
+Lots of carbs, lower fat, and veggies are close to what my wife and I are doing today with no large positive impact.
+Not a get-thin-quick solution, even though it sounds healthy.

 Next… the Ornish Diet